 Is it possible to contract a study abroad course?

 Yes.
-Students may contract one study abroad course (up to four hours) for Honors credit with prior approval from the Dean.
+Students may contract one study abroad course for Honors credit with prior approval from the Dean.

 Is it possible to contract a course over the summer or in an 8-week course?